RSEmanuel/Customer-Churn/README.md

 * TechSupport: Whether the customer has tech support or not (Yes, No, No internet service)
 * StreamingTV: Whether the customer has streaming TV or not (Yes, No, No internet service)
 * StreamingMovies: Whether the customer has streaming movies or not (Yes, No, No internet service)
-* Contract: The contract term of the customer (Month-to-month, One year, Two year)
+* Contract: The contract term of the customer (Month-to-month, One year, Two years)
 * PaperlessBilling: Whether the customer has paperless billing or not (Yes, No)
 * PaymentMethod: The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))
 * MonthlyCharges: The amount charged to the customer monthly